 Puzzled, the children sat down.
 What could it be?
 News?
 What could be bigger than schools closing?

-“Hello everyone!” cried Dad, bustling into the room with 3 pizza boxes in his hands
+“Hello everyone!” cried Dad, bustling into the room with a tower of pizza boxes in his hands.

 There was a muttered hello back.